Add This To Any and Every Pasta!

 - Add it to meatballs or burgers for an instant flavor boost.
 Check out all of our easy meatball recipes for inspiration!

-- Serve it over vegetables or potatoes.
-We love to serve green beans with walnuts, so this gremolata would pair perfectly with this or any other green bean dish.
+- Serve it over vegetables or potatoes, such as sautéed green beans.
 And think about how delicious this would be on top of creamy garlic mashed potatoes or polenta!

 - Enjoy it over eggs!
 Whether serving over fried eggs, scrambled eggs, or poached eggs, this will add a bright, fresh herbaceous flavor with a delightful crunch!